Josko/ccbot/readme.txt

 ***You need to edit ccbot.cfg before running CC Bot***
 ***You need to edit ccbot.cfg before running CC Bot***

-There is also swears.cfg in the "cfg" folder in which you configure banned words and/or phrases.
+There is also a swears.cfg file in the "cfg" folder in which you configure banned words and/or phrases.

 =============
 Console input
 =============

 As of version 0.28 it's possible to write commands directly on the console of the bot.
-You can send the command only on one server at a time.
+You can send the command only to one server at a time.
 Format:

 <server's name, uses partial matching> <command, without the command trigger> [Payload, if any]

-So if you're connected to server.eurobattle.net and parti.com PvPGNs and you want to ban someone from the channel on parti.com server you would type in the console:
+So if you're connected to server.eurobattle.net and parti.com PvPGNs and you want to ban someone named Spammer from the channel, for spamming the channel on parti.com, you would type in the console:

 pa ban Spammer Spamming the channel.